ZhaomingXie/cassie_rl_env/README.md

 cassieRlEnvMirror transform the state of the robot to its symmetric form every half step, enforcing symmetricity of the policy.

-Putorch is used to implement the neural network and learning algorithms.
+Pytorch is used to implement the neural network and learning algorithms.

 run mirror_test.py to simulate a pretrained policy.